Designing a Smarter Exception Resolution System

 project highlight

-The new experience significantly reduced time spent per exception, minimized errors, and improved clarity across teams.
-Business-wise, this translated into faster billing cycles, reduced operational overhead, and increased confidence in data quality.
+Reduced time spent per exception, minimized errors, and improved clarity across teams...leading to faster billing cycles, lower operational overhead, and higher confidence in data accuracy

 context